yeoman/generator-mobile/README.md

 A project by Addy Osmani and Matt Gaunt.

+## Why a mobile web-app generator?

+Increasingly the device our users choose to access the web is not a laptop or desktop, but rather a mobile device or tablet.
+A different mindset is required when developing for these devices as we need to think in terms of finite resources.
+With the mobile web development landscape being so fragmented, we wanted to see how we could simplify this using Grunt.

+`generator-mobile` doesn't claim to the best solution for mobile web development tooling, but we do include solutions for many of the pain-points developers commonly run into when targeting the mobile web.
+Cross-device testing, target-device screenshots, optimising builds - these are just a few of the problems we include reference solutions for via Grunt tasks.

+You can either look at the Gruntfile we generate for a few interesting ideas or just use the generator out of the box to get them for free.

 ## Mobile-first framework scaffolding

 When initially working on your app, you may find yourself searching for a boilerplate to use for your prototypes.
 A number of UI frameworks with a mobile focus have appeared over the past few years including Twitter Bootstrap 3, Foundation, Pure and TopCoat - some of which have invested a lot of time into improving their rendering performance for mobile devices.